16 Best Day Trips from Ljubljana, Slovenia

 Predjama Castle

 Even if you’re already “castled-out” on your Eurotrip, I promise this will be different.
-Predjama Castle, carved dramatically into the side of a cliff, is one of Europe’s finest.
-All it takes is one glance from the outside to know: Predjama Castle meant business.
-It’s even stocked with it’s own “Robin Hood” story.
+Carved dramatically into the side of a cliff, Predjama Castle, is one of Europe’s finest.
+All it takes is one glance from the outside to know that Predjama Castle meant business.
+It’s even stocked with its own “Robin Hood” story.

 Predjama Castle

-Even with the Austrians out for his head and the castle under constant siege, Erazem continued to cause mischief, attacking Habsburg estates and killing the Austrian emperor’s kinsmen.
+Even with the Austrians out for his head and the castle under constant siege, Erazem continued to cause mischief.
+He used the area as a base to attack Habsburg estates and kill the Austrian emperor’s kinsmen.

-If you really want to understand how Erazem pulled off his hijinks, brave out Erazem’s Tunnel, a narrow passageway that leads sneakily from the castle into the valley.
+Want to understand how Erazem pulled off his hijinks?
+Brave out Erazem’s Tunnel, a narrow passageway that leads sneakily from the castle into the valley.
 You’ll need some minor climbing skills and a high tolerance for tight spaces to escape like Erazem.

 How to get there